andygarcia/eetrialmap/doc/intro.md

     <p>The
     <a href="http://geonames.org" target="_blank"><i>geonames</i></a>
-    allowing quick and easy geolocation of place names</p>
+    webservice for allowing quick and easy geolocation of geographic names</p>
     <br>

     <center><h3>License</h3></center>